 Can an Insurance Company Use My Driving Record Against Me?

 Insurance companies often examine your driving record when determining liability and negotiating settlements.
-Because their goal is to minimize your payout, the insurance adjuster may use your past driving history to argue that you are more likely to be at fault in the accident or to offer you a lower settlement.
+Because their goal is to minimize your payout, the insurance adjuster may use your driving history to argue that you are more likely to be at fault in the accident or offer a lower settlement.

 However, it is essential to remember that insurance companies cannot solely base their decision on your driving record.
 The specific circumstances of the accident and the available evidence will ultimately determine liability.
-A skilled lawyer will conduct a thorough investigation of the collision and fight for what you deserve, regardless of your history.
+A skilled lawyer will thoroughly investigate the collision and fight for what you deserve, regardless of your history.

 How Long Does a Car Accident Stay on Your Record?

 In California, most car accidents remain on your driving record for three years.
-However, this duration may vary depending on the severity of the accident and whether it involved any traffic violations or criminal convictions.
+However, this duration may vary depending on the accident’s severity and whether it involved traffic violations or criminal convictions.
 More severe incidents, such as a DUI-related accident, can remain on a person’s driving record for up to 10 years.
 Yet even if an accident remains on your record, its impact on your insurance rates and future injury cases may lessen over time.

 How Can I Get an Accident Off My Record?